ibm-cloud-docs/vmwaresolutions/services/entrust-cc_ordering.md

 # Ordering Entrust CloudControl
 {: #entrust-cc_ordering}

-You can add the Entrust CloudControl™ service (with an HA pair of Entrust DataControl® appliances included) to a new VMware vCenter Server® with NSX-T™ instance.
+You can add the Entrust CloudControl™ service to a new VMware vCenter Server® with NSX-T™ instance.
 You can also add the service to your existing VMware® vCenter Server with NSX-T instance.

 ## Ordering Entrust CloudControl for a new instance
 {: #entrust-cc_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
+1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
 Entrust CloudControl is in the Security and compliance category.
-Open the category, locate Entrust CloudControl, and toggle its switch on.
+2. Open the category, locate Entrust CloudControl, and toggle its switch on.

 ## Ordering Entrust CloudControl for an existing instance
 {: #entrust-cc_ordering-existing}